Legal & Copyright Block

 Responsive Design Strategy

-The component implements a thoughtful responsive strategy that goes beyond simple breakpoints.
-On mobile devices (under 730px), the component uses larger vertical margins to create breathing room in the typically cramped mobile footer environment.
-As screens get larger, these margins reduce to create a more compact, professional appearance:
+The component implements a simple but effective responsive strategy.
+On mobile devices (under 730px), the component uses larger top margins to create breathing room in the footer.
+On larger screens, the layout tightens slightly:

 /* Desktop adjustments */